 Less common symptoms sometimes associated with MAS include gastroesophageal reflux, gastrointestinal polyps, inflammation of the pancreas (pancreatitis), and several abnormalities of the heart (cardiac abnormalities).
 Such abnormalities include a faster than normal heart rate (tachycardia), high output heart failure, and aortic root dilatation.

-Individuals may also be at an increased risk of developing breast cancer.
+Individuals may also be at an increased risk of developing breast cancer or tumors of the liver, bile duct or pancreas.
 Some reports suggest that this increased risk is more likely in individuals with growth hormone excess.
 Thyroid cancer and testicular cancer have also been reported in individuals with MAS in extremely rare instances.

 McCune-Albright syndrome is caused by a mutation in a gene called GNAS1.
 This gene mutation occurs after fertilization of the embryo (somatic mutation) and is therefore not inherited, nor will affected individuals pass the mutation on to their children.
 Affected individuals have some cells with a normal copy of this gene and some cells with the abnormal gene (mosaic pattern).
 The variability of symptoms of MAS is due, in part, to the ratio of healthy cells to abnormal cells.
 Researchers do not know why these somatic mutations occur; they appear to develop randomly for unknown reasons (sporadically).